 One of the perks of being on facebook is that one meets many like-minded people, some of whom can become your friends even if you have never met.
 I belong to a group that has some lovely ladies, mostly Palakkad Iyers like me, who come up with interesting topics every day on the forum.
 I am not an active member in the discussions, given that I have little time left after work, many ways to pass time, and because my phone is not net-enabled as yet.
 I don’t think I will ever get it enabled as it gives me that much needed space, and distance I like to keep.
 That said, I am a very people-person and I like chatting (the old world kind), being ‘in’ on the latest trends and catching up on gossip once in a while.
 Last week I invited some of my Mumbai based friends from the group.
 It was a lunch date and only four could make it, Wednesday being a working day.
 Sometimes small groups can be merrier, I found that day.

-Since the last two years, clementines (or are they satsuma mandarins?) have been making an appearance in our markets in Late November, and they are available upto end of January.
+Since the last two years, clementines (or satsuma mandarins) have been making an appearance in our markets in Late November, and they are available upto end of January.
 But December seems to be the best time to have them.
 They have few seeds and are very sweet.
-These particular batch had very thin peels and I found that I could consume the fruits with the skin itself.
+The fruit had very thin peels and I found that I could consume them with the skin.
 The rind was sensuously citrus but not overpowering.
 Any other day I would have insisted in using them in recipes, but these were delicious and I followed Jr.H’s advice and we ate up most of them.
 When I was left with ten, it struck me that not being overpowering meant that they would compliment the chamomile flowers.
 I wanted some texture.
 I had poppy seeds.
 We did not see this cake coming, but when it was done, it won us over completely.

 The sharpness of clementines go well with the mild chamomile and as expected the poppy seeds lent a nice texture.
 If you do not have them leave them out.
 This cake is a winner.